THREATS TO SALAMANDERS

 From an ethical point of view, most people are against animal cruelty and support efforts to minimize animal suffering and to protect species.
 In Saunders Comprehensive Veterinary Dictionary, animal welfare is defined as "the avoidance of abuse and exploitation of animals by humans by maintaining appropriate standards of accommodation, feeding and general care, the prevention and treatment of disease and the assurance of freedom from harassment, and unnecessary discomfort and pain.

 When salamanders are subjected to cruelty by humans it is done for insignificant and trifling reasons.
 The usage of salamanders is not imperative to humans in anyway.
-Consequently then any suffering we inflict on salamanders is totally unnecessary.
+Therefore, any suffering we inflict on salamanders is totally unnecessary.
 The only area in which salamanders are subjected to cruelty and ultimately death by humans that could be argued as necessary is when these amphibians are used as food.
-However, even in this instance it is not justifiable as most salamander species are far to small to provide a significant food source to humans.
+However, even in this instance it is not justifiable as most salamander species are far too small to provide a significant food source to humans.
 Secondly, in the places where salamanders are consumed there are a plethora of other food sources available, hence there are many alternatives; as such it is not crucial to consume them.
 The passages below highlight some of the ways in which salamanders are subjected to cruelty.

 Salamanders are often captured from the wild to be sent off to the exotic pet trade.
 The wild-caught pet trade severely depletes already at-risk wild populations.
 Over 20 million wild-caught amphibians are sold every year in the U.S. alone.